7.8 KiB

 Validators in aiken are boolean functions while in uplc they are unit-valued (aka void-valued) functions.

-Thus the airtree is wrapped such that false
+Thus the airtree is wrapped such that false results in an error (wrap_validator_condition).

 (Ed: I don't know why there is a prevailing thought that boolean functions are preferable than functions